 Ryan Reynolds Diet

 There is no special school of dieting to which Reynolds adheres.
 He’s not a vegan, he doesn’t avoid carbs, and he doesn’t overload on protein.
-The two main things he does is avoid junk and limit unhealthy fats.
-Though each new big film he stars in seems to accompanied by a brand new “Ryan Reynolds diet” an examination of each reveals some trends.
+The two main things he does are avoid junk and limit unhealthy fats.
+Though each new big film he stars in seems to be accompanied by a brand new “Ryan Reynolds diet” an examination of each reveals some trends.
 It can be summarized into eating frequently with controlled portion sizes and being strategic with the carbs.

-Reynolds doesn’t eat after 8pm.
+Reynolds doesn’t eat after 8 pm.
 He consumes carbs only when he’s in post-workout mode.
 The meats in his diet are chicken breast, lean steak, and plenty of tuna.
 He also eats eggs and drinks protein shakes.
 A typical breakfast for him is oatmeal with applesauce, two eggs, and a spoonful of almond butter.
-He eats every 2 to 3 hours, having a protein bar as a mid-morning snack, then chicken and a salad or a tuna wrap for lunch.
+He eats every 2 to 3 hours.
+Having a protein bar as a mid-morning snack, then chicken and a salad or a tuna wrap for lunch.
 Then there’s dinner, which is brown rice, steamed vegetables, broiled chicken, sometimes fish, and a salad.
 Reynolds eats a total of six meals a day, with three of those meals being protein shakes or bars.
 It’s a very popular eating pattern, and, apparently, quite effective.

-Eating right can go a long way in helping a person stay lean and healthy, but you don’t get the type of washboard abs Reynolds has without putting in some workout time.
+Eating right can go a long way in helping a person stay lean and healthy.
+But you don’t get the type of washboard abs Reynolds has without putting in some workout time.
 As it turns out, Reynolds is a big fan of deadlifts and squats, believing these to be the source of serious gains.
-But it was the classic sit-up that he used to carve out his Blade Trinity six pack, doing 500 to 1000 as a daily warm-up that he considered “meditative”.
+But it was the classic sit-up that he used to carve out his Blade Trinity six-pack, doing 500 to 1000 as a daily warm-up that he considered “meditative”.
 And after that so-called relaxing warm-up that most would consider a full session in itself, he’d get to the heavy lifting, focusing on a specific body part each day.

 Ryan Reynolds’ Green Lantern workout was quite a bit different than his Blade Trinity preparation program.
 His workouts varied completely from day to day, never doing the same workout twice.
-Instead he and his trainer would take a look at what physically demanding thing he would be called to do for the movie that day and base the day’s workout on that.
+Instead, he and his trainer would take a look at what physically demanding thing he would be called to do for the movie that day and base the day’s workout on that.
 He worked out seven days a week, not a single rest day.
 Each session lasted 90 minutes.
 On days he was exhausted, he simply lightened up by doing yoga or pilates instead of lifting.
 His goal was not only to pack on muscle but improve functionality and performance.

 Why You Should Be More Like Ryan Reynolds

-Somewhere early on in Reynolds’ life he discovered fitness and stuck with it.
+Somewhere early on in Reynolds’ life, he discovered fitness and stuck with it.
 Throughout the years and many major roles, his workout and diet programs have changed dramatically, but what has stayed constant is his devotion to being fit.
 For him, there’s really no such thing as “the usual” – he does it all.
 Reynolds sets a variety of goals and incorporates a variety of fitness approaches to create successive remarkable transformations in his already fit physique.